Peter Roy Crawford Diary, 1921-1922

 Wendsday March 9, 1921.
 There was ice on the trolly wire this morning so that the first car was very late and the mail car didn't come till the 11.30 which was late.
 I delivered mail to the Bay and back.
 The road was very heavy and the [illegible] rolled on the wheels.
 Mr English and Roy worked [illegible]

-Thursday 10 March, 1921.
 I delivered mail with [illegible] and Dick on the Club part and down to the Bay and round the Townline.
 Paid at Kearns $1.17 - [illegible] $1.75 = $2.92 Mr English and Roy worked at removing and building the pig pen The day was fine but the roads were very bad.
 Elda Steen came home with Maude this evening.

-Friday March 11, 1921 I delivered mail to the Bay and round the Townline with Dick and Gips.
+I delivered mail to the Bay and round the Townline with Dick and Gips.
 Bread at the Bay 26 cts In the afternoon Mr English went to [illegible] The day was very fine but the [illegible] a little.

 Saturday March 12, 1921 I delivered mail on the Club part and the Bay and back on the 14th and round the Townline.
 Charlie and [illegible] came on the 5 p.m.
 Kearns 85 cts.
 It rained at times during the day and was very disagreeable.

-Sunday March 13, 1921 Maude and John and I went Church in the morning.
+Maude and John and I went Church in the morning.
 Mable and Charlie and Roy and [illegilbe] stayed at home.
 Nina Slater came out on the car in the forenoon 11.30 and went back the 5 p.m. back [illegible] Charlie went to the Convent with [illegible] and came back on the 5 p.m.
 He intends to go fishing tomorrow.
 The day was fine and the roads are drying.

-Monday March 14, 1921 I delivered mail on the Bay and Townline parts with Gip and Dick.
+Monday March 14, 1921.
+I delivered mail on the Bay and Townline parts with Gip and Dick.
 Charlie and Roy went fishing down at the Club, but only got three.
-The day was fine but the road were very bad.
+The day was fine but the roads were very bad.
 Mr English took Ed to the [illegible] to get the cuts on his face dressed but the Dr didn't get back till the last car had left so they stayed there all night.

 Tuesday March 15, 1921.
 I delivered mail on the Club part of the Bay and on the Townline.
 Mr English and Roy did chores.
 Mr English and Edward came home on the first car.
 The day was fine and the roads dried considerably.